Shiva-siddhardha/Mental-health-monitor/README.md

 # MentalHealthApp

-✅ Ready for deployment to Vercel (frontend) + Render/Railway (backend)
-🤖 AI-powered features using Google Gemini API
-📊 Local sentiment analysis with automatic fallback

 MentalHealthApp is a comprehensive mental health application built using the MERN stack.
 It offers several features to help users manage their mental well-being, including cookie session login, a mood tracker, an AI therapist, a mood quiz, and anonymous sharing.

 ## Features

 ### Cookie Session Login
 - Secure user authentication using cookie sessions to maintain user login states across different sessions.
 So also with an unauthorised acces you can't access certain pages of the application.
-- Note: The project uses JWT-based authentication stored in localStorage for API calls (recommended for modern deployments).
-Depending on configuration and environment, some code paths may reference cookie sessions — verify your environment variables and server configuration when deploying.

 ### Mood Tracker
 - Tracks your daily mood and logs it in the database, allowing users to monitor their mental health over time.